nestarz/esdev/README.md

 # esdev

-Tiny process to transform files and serve them transformed, that's all.
+Tiny process to transform files (from Typescript to JSX, to Vue-SFC, Yaml, ...) and serve them transformed, that's all.
 The rest is up to you.

 ```bash